sailscastshq/docs.sailscasts.com/docs/git-vibe/philosophy.md

 - parallel AI agents
 - multiple experiments running side by side

-But not every developer day looks like that.
-Sometimes the right answer is one branch, one checkout, and fast UI iteration.
-That is why Git Vibe also supports `solo` mode.
+Use `solo` when you want the same branch-based workflow in the current checkout.

 ## AI agents need clear boundaries

-AI increases throughput, but it also increases the volume of changes that need to be understood and reviewed.

-Git Vibe treats agents as collaborators that need clear context, an isolated branch, and, when useful, a dedicated workspace.
+AI-assisted work increases the number of diffs that still need review.
+Git Vibe gives agents explicit context, an isolated branch, and, when useful, a dedicated workspace.

-## Less ceremony, more clarity

-Many Git workflows add process when the real problem is ambiguity.
+## Reduce ambiguity

-Git Vibe reduces that ambiguity:
+Git Vibe reduces ambiguity by avoiding:

 - no `develop`
 - no stash-heavy switching